Loan Product

 Rates depend on the deal.
 Submit your file or jump on a call and I'll get you a real number.

-Why Restaurant and Hospitality Owners Work With Me
+Why Hospitality and Owner Operator Borrowers Work With Me

 I know the food, beverage, and hotel underwriting quirks (POS reports, liquor license, health permits, lease assignment, flag agreements).
 I work with franchisors, franchisees, and independent operators.
 I package deals for first time owners and seasoned operators.